-At locations with physical or natural barriers, such as railroad tracks, highways, rivers, creeks, etc., explore undercrossings, overcrossings or bridges to provide connectivity.
+T-6.E At locations with physical or natural barriers, such as railroad tracks, highways, rivers, creeks, etc., explore undercrossings, overcrossings or bridges to provide connectivity.
 (Example improvements with such features include but are not limited to: an undercrossing under Trancas Street to connect the River Trail to Trancas Crossing Park; an undercrossing under First Street connecting the Riverfront Promenade to the Opera House Plaza; an undercrossing under SR 29 between California Boulevard and Coffield Avenue; and, as an alternative to a Class II route on a future bridge over Redwood Creek, a Linda Vista Class I bridge.)
+The City shall provide for safe bicycle facilities on new or reconstructed freeway crossings.
+The City shall also consider modifications to existing bridges and freeway crossings to improve bicycle safety.
+(NBP Program CN 1.e)

 T-6.F The City shall pursue new bicycle/pedestrian connections during development review where feasible connections can be made that are not shown on the bike plan.
+The City will seek to provide at least three north south and three east west routes suitable for family use.